carpentries/instructor-training/episodes/03-expertise.md

 teaching: 15
 exercises: 30
 questions:
-- "What type of Instructor is best for novices?"
+- "Does subject expertise make someone a great teacher?"
 - "How are we (as Instructors) different from our learners and how does this impact our teaching?"
 objectives:
 - "Explain what differentiates an expert from a competent practitioner."
 - "Describe at least two examples of how expertise can help and hinder effective teaching."
-- "Identify situations where you have an expert awareness gap."
-- "Demonstrate strategies for compensating for your expert awareness gap."
+- "Identify strategies for becoming aware of your expert awareness gap."
-- "Demonstrate strategies for avoiding demotivating language."
+- "Demonstrate strategies for avoiding dismissive language."
 keypoints:
-- "Experts face challenges when teaching novices due to expert awareness gap."
+- "Experts face challenges when teaching novices due to expert awareness gaps."
-- "Expert awareness gap: knowing something so well that it seems easy when it is not."
+- "Things that seem easy to us are often not experienced that way by our learners."
-- "With practice, we can learn to overcome our expert awareness gap."
+- "With practice, we can develop skills to overcome our expert awareness gaps."
 ---

 # Examining Your Expertise
-Having previously discussed the transition from novice to competent practitioner, via the formation of a mental model, we now shift our attention to experts.
-It is unlikely that you will be teaching experts; the expert we want to talk about is you!
+In the last episode, we discussed the transition from novice to competent practitioner through formation of a functional mental model.
+We now shift our attention to experts.
+The expert we want to talk about is you!

-You might not yet think of yourself as an expert, but chances are you have already advanced to the point where some of these key characteristics -- and potential pitfalls -- apply to you.
+Even if you do not yet think of yourself as an expert, you may nonetheless have advanced to the point where some of these key characteristics -- and potential pitfalls -- apply to you.
 We will discuss what distinguishes expertise from novices/competent practitioners, how being an expert can make it more difficult to teach novices, and some tools to help instructors